U.S. flag

 • Appreciate coyotes from a distance.
 Share this information with family and friends.

-For more information visit https://projectcoyote.org/
+For more information visit Project Coyote

 Living with Coyotes Fact Sheet

-Habituated coyotes
+Habituated Coyotes

 The presence of a coyote alone is not cause for concern, as coyotes are naturally afraid of people.
 Help keep coyotes wild by scaring or threatening coyotes in your yard with loud noises, bright lights, or water sprayed from a hose.
 Coyotes that have become dependent on human-associated food can become habituated and exhibit bold behavior toward people.
 A habituated coyote: